 QUIZZES.
-Most class meetings will begin with a short quiz.
 A typical quiz will be two questions long, take no more than five minutes, and assess whether the student has done the reading.

 PROJECT.
 This course has a term project in which you apply the discrete math material and what you have learned about programming to model real-world information or phenomena using ML.
 Work on the project will be spread throughout the semester.
 Details of the assignment can be found on the course website.